(Encephalopathy, Hepatic; Portal-Systemic Encephalopathy; Encephalopathy, Portal-Systemic)

-Hepatic encephalopathy is a problem with the brain that is caused by liver disease.
+Hepatic encephalopathy is a problem with the brain in people who have liver disease.
 The problem may be temporary or permanent.

-A liver with disease cannot filter the harmful items in blood.
-These toxins build up in the blood, which reaches the brain and affects the brain’s ability to work properly.
+A diseased liver cannot filter the harmful items in blood.
+These toxins build up in the blood, which reaches the brain and affects the brain’s ability to work as it should.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 Your blood will be tested to find out how well your liver and kidneys are working.

 Medications may be used to:

-If this condition is due to liver failure, you may need a liver transplant.
+If this problem is due to liver failure, a liver transplant may be needed.

 National Digestive Diseases Information Clearinghouse